freundTech/typst-typearea/README.md

 ### header-sep / footer-sep

-The distance between the page header/footer and the text area
+The distance between the page header/footer and the text area.

 ### header-include / footer-include

 Whether the header/footer should be counted as part of the text area when calculating the margins.
-Defaults to `false`
+Defaults to `false`.

 ### ..rest